 }

-// View function — reads stale state during reentrancy
+// View function — reads stale reserves if called during the reentry window

 function get_dy(int128 i, int128 j, uint256 dx) external view returns (uint256) {